-Not a true fir, the full grown tree has a narrow crown compared to other conifers and has a nice bluish color.
-The thin scaled cone hangs down and is about 3" in length.
+Not a true fir, the full-grown tree has a narrow crown compared to other conifers and has a nice bluish color.
+The thin scaled cone hangs down and is about 3 inches in length.

-Eastern Redcedar (Juniperus virginiana)
+Eastern Redcedar Juniperus virginiana

 Eastern redcedar is native to Nebraska.
 It is highly adapted to a wide range of sites and has the highest survival rate of any conifer planted in Nebraska.
 Its deep roots and small leaf surface make it very drought resistant.
 The foliage turns a russet color in winter.
 It is the primary species in most windbreaks.
+Redcedar is a prolific seeder and requires management.